Choose Your Study Destination

 Australian universities

-View the list of Australian universities here.
+View the list of Australian universities HERE

-• Universities: Australia has 42 universities, including 39 public and 3 private institutions, located mainly in major cities across the country.
+• Universities: Australia has 42 universities, including 36 public and 6 private institutions, located mainly in major cities across the country.
 Many Australian universities operate campuses both in Australia and overseas, or collaborate with local and international universities.
 Most universities accept credit transfers for students progressing into bachelor’s or master’s programs.
 In addition to universities, there are colleges and education institutes licensed to deliver bachelor’s, master’s, and doctoral degrees.

 • Education Purpose: The mission of Australia’s higher education sector is to preserve knowledge, educate and train students, conduct research, create new knowledge, and provide expertise to government and industry partners.
 Depending on the field of study, programs may be more research-focused or practice-oriented.
 Most universities are multi-disciplinary (offering over 400 fields of study) and primarily deliver bachelor’s, master’s, and PhD programs.
 Some universities also offer vocational diplomas, and a small number offer high school programs.
 All universities have their own English language centres to provide academic English preparation and study support for international students.
 Many universities also offer foundation programs for students progressing into bachelor’s degrees.

-• Ranking: 9 out of 42 Australian universities are ranked among the Top 100 universities worldwide8 universities belong to the prestigious Group of Eight (Go8) – Australia’s leading research-intensive universities.
-All remaining universities are ranked within the top 2–4% of universities globally.
+• Ranking: 9 out of 42 Australian universities are ranked among the Top 100 universities worldwide.
+8 universities belong to the prestigious Group of Eight (Go8) – Australia’s leading research-intensive universities.
+All remaining universities are ranked within the top 2 - 4% of universities globally.

 • Qualification Levels: Universities or higher education institutes typically offer some or all of the following qualifications: